Igraziella/alx-frontend/README.md

-This repo contains HTML tasks done for my ALX frontend specialization course.
+This repo contains HTML and CSS tasks done for my ALX frontend specialization course.